Moh Sarengat Stadium

 Moh Sarengat Stadium is the name of a football stadium in the town of Batang, Batang Regency, Central Java, Indonesia.
+The stadium have the capacity of 20,000 and equipped with a football field.
 It was named after a former athlete from the local neighbourhood who once broke a new Asian sprint record (10.4 seconds) in the Asian Games IV held in 1962 in Jakarta.
 Mr. Sarengat was regarded as the fastest runner in Asia for his achievement.
-People in Batang and its surroundings have always been very proud of him that they finally took his name as the name of the local stadium.
+Jogging tracks are being built in the stadium in 2025.